arik-x0/arduino_caribbean_buzzer/README.md

 - Go to `include/Constant.h` file contains `BUZZER_IO` constant variable this is the port of arduino I/O that is connected to the Buzzer(Passive).
 __If you connect to a different pin/port make sure to change that `BUZZER_IO` value to align the pin/port you connected with the jumping wire__
 - `include/Constant.h` file contains `enum` of the musical notes distributed in frequencies(Hz).
 If you want to **_change_** the frequencies, change the value of the notes.
 The context values are [Musical Notes to Frequencies](https://pages.mtu.edu/~suits/notefreqs.html)
 - There is a sound multiplier variable that can multiply the frequency of the musical note.
-You can access it by editing the `CaribbeanTune` object in `arduino_caribbean_buzzer.ino` by adding additional __argument__ in the parenthesis
+You can access it by editing the `CaribbeanTune` object in `arduino_caribbean_buzzer.ino` by adding additional __argument__ in the parenthesis.

-This will look something like this:
+__This will look something like this:__
 ```
+CaribbeanTune* tuner;
+int frequencyMultiplier = 2; // random number

 void setup()
 {
-  int frequencyMultiplier = 2; // random number
   tuner = new CaribbeanTune(BUZZER_IO, frequencyMultiplier);
   pinMode(BUZZER_IO, OUTPUT); // sets up the port pin for the arduino to connect to the buzzer
 }